vseguro/bayesian-child-undernutrition-hospitalization-risk-model-Medellin/README.md

 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│   └── figures        <- Generated graphics and figures to be used in reporting
+        ├── model_with_CIAF <- plots of the model with CIAF: estimates, ANOVA, and ROC curve └── model_without_CIAF <- plots of the model without CIAF: estimates, ANOVA, and ROC curve │
 ├── model_execution.R  <- Code to implement the model.
 │
 ├── model_execution_with_CIAF_index.R   <- Code to implement the model with CIAF index.
 │
 └── bayesian_child_undernutrition_hospitalization_risk  <- Source code for use in this project.
     │
     ├── data                  <- Store useful variables and configuration │   └──make_dataset.R     <- Scripts to download or generate data ├── features
     │    └── build_features.R <- Code to create features for modeling
     └── utils
        ├── load_data.R        <- Functions to read and write data.
        ├── utilities.R        <- Auxiliary functions for the project.
-       ├── estimates_anova    <- Code to build and calculates point estimates and 90% credible intervals plots.
+       ├── estimates_anova.R  <- Code to build and calculates point estimates and 90% credible intervals plots.
+       ├── estimates_anova_with_CIAF.R  <- Code to build and calculates point estimates and 90% credible intervals plots for model with CIAF
+       ├── roc_curve.R            <- Code to roc curve plot
-       └── roc_curve.R        <- Code to roc curve plot.
+       └── roc_curve_with_CIAF.R  <- Code to roc curve plot for model with CIAF

 ```